-There has been much recent work on the classification of fluctuations of certain interfaces and currents, corresponding to mass conservative particle dynamics in one dimensional nearest-neighbor interacting particle systems such as simple exclusion and its variants, with respect to so-called Edwards-Wilkinson (EW) and Kardar-Parisi-Zhang (KPZ) classes (cf. \cite{Corwin_review} for a review and references).
-Following recent sensibilities, a $d=1$ particle system is in the EW class if the standard deviation of the associated `height' function $h_t(x)$ of the interface at time $t$ and space point $x$, or the integrated current at time $t\geq 0$ across the space point $x\in \R$, is of order $t^{1/4}$, and also spatial correlations are nontrivial at range $t^{1/2}$.
-Examples in this class are independent random walk systems, random averaging, and reversible simple exclusion processes starting from a stationary state or even in non-stationary states \cite{Balazs-R-S}, \cite{Ferrari-Fontes}, \cite{Jara-Landim}, \cite{Kumar}, \cite{Seppalainen}.
+There has been much recent work on the classification of fluctuations of certain interfaces and currents, corresponding to mass conservative particle dynamics in one-dimensional nearest-neighbor interacting particle systems such as simple exclusion and its variants, with respect to so-called Edwards--Wilkinson (EW) and Kardar--Parisi--Zhang (KPZ) classes (cf. \cite{Corwinreview} for a review and references).
+Following recent sensibilities, a $d=1$ particle system is in the EW class if the standard deviation of the associated ``height'' function $h_t(x)$ of the interface at time $t$ and space point $x$, or the integrated current at time $t\geq0$ across the space point $x\in\R$, is of order $t^{1/4}$, and also spatial correlations are nontrivial at range $t^{1/2}$.
+Examples in this class are independent random walk systems, random averaging and reversible simple exclusion processes starting from a stationary state or even in nonstationary states \cite {Balazs-R-S,Ferrari-Fontes,Jara-Landim,Kumar,Seppalainen}.

-On the other hand, a system is in the KPZ class if its `height' function and integrated current have standard deviation of order $t^{1/3}$, and nontrivial spatial correlations at range $t^{2/3}$.
-A well-studied particle system model in this class is the asymmetric simple exclusion process starting from deterministic initial configurations such as step profile and alternating conditions, or from a stationary state (cf. \cite{BDJ}, \cite{Baik-Rains}, \cite{Balazs-Seppalainen}, \cite{BCS}, \cite{BFS}, \cite{Ferrari-Spohn}, \cite{Lee}, \cite{Praehofer-Spohn}, \cite{Quastel-Valko}, \cite{TW_review} and references therein).
+On the other hand, a system is in the KPZ class if its ``height'' function and integrated current have standard deviation of order $t^{1/3}$, and nontrivial spatial correlations at range $t^{2/3}$.
+A well-studied particle system model in this class is the asymmetric simple exclusion process starting from deterministic initial configurations such as step profile and alternating conditions, or from a stationary state (cf. \cite{BDJ,Baik-Rains,Balazs-Seppalainen1,Balazs-Seppalainen,BCS,BFS,Ferrari-Spohn,Lee,Praehofer-Spohn,Quastel-Valko,TWreview} and references therein).